 Do you wake up tired, force yourself through your day feeling tired, and have trouble concentrating or remembering things?
 Fatigue is one of the most common symptoms of autoimmune disease.

 We aren’t talking about the late afternoon naptime crash.
 We’re talking about profound and debilitating fatigue that prevents you from doing the simplest everyday tasks.
-Autoimmune diseases like type I diabetes, anemia, pernicious anemia, silent celiac, Addison’s disease, and myocarditis all can knock you out for days or confine you to your bed when not attended to.
+Autoimmune diseases like type I diabetes, anemia, pernicious anemia, silent celiac, Addison’s disease, and myocarditis can all knock you out for days or confine you to your bed when not attended to.

 Joint pain and swelling